Last updated on 2026-04-08

-The Bachelor of Architectural Science at BCIT is a full-time program that bridges the gap between design theory and building technology.
+The Bachelor in Architectural Science at BCIT is a full-time, four-year program that bridges the gap between design theory and building technology.
 This program is designed to equip students with the essential knowledge and skills needed to thrive in the architectural field.
-Emphasizing holistic and critical thinking, the curriculum integrates sustainable practices and prepares students to become industry-ready professionals.
-The program focuses on both theoretical and applied aspects of architectural science, ensuring that graduates are well-versed in the complexities of modern architectural challenges.
+Emphasizing holistic and critical thinking, the curriculum integrates living systems, culture, and technology, preparing graduates to be industry-ready participants in sustainable building practices.
+Students engage in studio projects that increase in complexity, culminating in a comprehensive building design project that merges architectural design with building performance, supported by industry experts.

 The Bachelor of Architectural Science program is structured as follows:

-- Program Schedule: The program follows a standard fall and winter term format, commencing in September and concluding in May.
+- Term Schedule: The program follows a standard fall and winter term format, commencing in September and concluding in May.

-- Experiential Learning: The program includes community outreach initiatives and international opportunities, such as studying abroad for a term.
+- Experiential Learning: The program incorporates experiential learning activities, community outreach initiatives, and international opportunities, including the option to study abroad for a term.

-- Professional Electives: Students can choose from several professional electives to tailor their education to their interests.
+- Professional Electives: Students can choose from several professional electives to tailor their educational experience.

 Featured Experiences

-- Collaboration with expert industry consultants to enhance real-world learning.
+- Industry Collaboration: The program includes collaboration with expert industry consultants to provide real-world insights and guidance.

 Career Options

-Graduates of the Bachelor of Architectural Science program can pursue various career paths in Canada, including:
+Graduates of the Bachelor in Architectural Science program can pursue a variety of career paths in Canada, including:

-- Architectural Technologist: Work alongside architects to develop building designs and ensure compliance with regulations.
+- Architectural Technologist: Work alongside architects to develop building designs and technical drawings, ensuring compliance with regulations.

 - Building Designer: Create functional and aesthetically pleasing building designs, focusing on sustainability and user experience.

-- Construction Manager: Manage construction sites, coordinating between contractors, architects, and clients to ensure project success.
+- Construction Manager: Manage construction sites, ensuring safety, quality, and adherence to project specifications.

-These roles leverage the skills and knowledge acquired during the program, preparing graduates to make significant contributions to the architecture, engineering, and construction industries.
+These roles leverage the skills and knowledge gained throughout the program, preparing graduates for successful careers in the architecture, engineering, and construction industries.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.